Using Advanced GD&T Techniques | Design for Inspection, Part 4

 Also, in this case, the screw bosses and holes are defined by the draft direction, which is also conveniently the Datum A direction for this part.

-For the local datums, we define M and N from two of the holes similar to how we established Datums B and C. Only two basic dimensions tie Datum M to the original coordinate system [ABC].
+For the local datums (Fig. 4B), we define M and N from two of the holes similar to how we established Datums B and C. Only two basic dimensions tie Datum M to the original coordinate system [ABC].

 This gives a little bit of control on the position of this local hole pattern, but the designer could choose to not include the two basic dimensions which would create a completely independent coordinate system.
 The location of the hole pattern would then be determined by notes or block tolerances.

 Engineers often try to finish a drawing as quickly as possible and, in doing so, can overlook similar features and the number of inspections required.
-Let’s see an example of this below:
+Let’s look at an example of this.

-The designer might be tempted to put this on the drawing:
+The designer might be tempted to put the highlighted numbers on the drawing in Fig. 4D.

-Let’s improve the drawing by ensuring there are two dimension numbers for the diameter and two for the position:
+Let’s improve the drawing by ensuring there are two dimension numbers for the diameter and two for the position, as shown in Fig. 4E.

 But wait; what happens if dim 102 is out of spec?
 Which hole is it?
 Is it the left one or the right one?
 It’s clear that we need one more improvement.